Chapter 7: Changes

 I had no idea that our new commander may have had something to do

-It didn’t bother him in the least that there were a lot of things I
+how that happened.
+It didn’t bother him that there were things which a

 I know now what my nineteen-year-old brain did not know then.